CloudLabs-MCW/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 Additionally, all telemetry obtained from the bus sensors is saved in local blob storage.
 The storage module is responsible for automatically uploading this data to the cloud when a feasible internet connection is established.

-1. Open Visual Studio Code.
+1. Open Visual Studio Code and install [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) and [Azure IoT Edge extension](https://docs.docker.com/engine/installation/) for Visual Studio Code.

 2. Select **File Open Folder**...